simoneddeland/proc-sharp/README.md

 Create a new Console App (.NET Core) and add a reference to ProcSharp using NuGet.
 The following code shows how to set up a simple ProcSharp program.
 In addition to added ProcSharp as a NuGet reference you also need to include all native library references that SDL requires.
 They can be found [here](https://www.libsdl.org/download-2.0.php).

 ## Usage
 Create a new ProcSharp App in Visual Studio, open upp the Game.cs file and write your code there.
-See out [project wiki](https://github.com/simoneddeland/proc-sharp/wiki) for an API reference.
+See out [website](https://simoneddeland.github.io/proc-sharp/) on GitHub Pagesfor an API reference.
 ### Hello ProcSharp
 #### Game.cs
 ```csharp